dentarg/auth0-blog/_posts/2017-01-11-alternatives-to-native-mobile-app-development.markdown

 In addition to the framework, Ionic boasts an entire ecosystem to get developers up and running as quickly as possible.
 [Ionic Cloud](https://ionic.io/cloud) gives developers various tools to manage, deploy, and scale their Ionic applications.
 [Ionic Creator](https://ionic.io/products/creator) is a visual editor that allows developers to rapidly prototype and build mobile applications via drag and drop.
 Finally, [Ionic View](http://view.ionic.io/) is a free iOS and Android app that allows developers to easily share their Ionic app with users, testers, and clients without having to deploy the application to any app store.
 Developers simply invite users via the Ionic View app, and once an invite has been accepted the user can download and run the developers app inside of Ionic View as if the app was installed on their phone.

-{% include tweet_quote.html quote_text="Ionic enables the development of cross-platform mobile apps built with web technologies like HTML, CSS, and JavaScript." %}
+{% include tweet_quote.html quote_text="Ionic enables the development of mobile apps built with web technologies like HTML, CSS, and JS." %}

 ### Pros
 * Build mobile apps with familiar web technologies such as HTML, CSS, and JavaScript.